Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Theoretical model of the electron-hole propagators

-The quantum fluctuations have been shown to be important in determining the absolute magnitudes and phases of the sideband polarizations in a parabolic two-band model~\cite{wu2023explicit}.
+Quantum fluctuations, however, have been shown to play an essential role in determining the absolute magnitudes and phases of the sideband polarizations in a parabolic two-band model~\cite{wu2023explicit}.
 To extract the effective-Hamiltonian parameter based a more quantitative understanding of the Bloch-wave interferometer, we model the electron-hole propagators by considering all electron-hole $k$-space trajectories passing ${\bf k}={\bf 0}$ as well as the trajectories nearby.
-Following Ref.~\cite{costello2021reconstruction}, under the free electron-hole approximation, when all these $k$-space trajectories are included, the Fourier component of the interband polarization corresponding to the $n$th-order sideband, ${\mathbb P}_n$, can be connected with the Jones vector of the incident NIR laser, ${\bf E}_{\rm NIR}$, through the following equation:
+Following Ref.~\cite{costello2021reconstruction}, under the free electron-hole approximation, when all these $k$-space trajectories are included, the Fourier component of the interband polarization corresponding to the $n$th-order sideband, ${\mathbb P}_n$, can be connected with the Jones vector of the incident NIR laser, ${\bf E}_{\rm NIR}$, through \begin{widetext}